jayasree012/RFID-Sensor/README.md

 The marked attendance can be viewed using a web application developed using php, HTML and CSS.
 The user can view the attendance
 •	By date
 •	By student roll no

+Uploaded Files:
+rfid.uno-reads data from the RFID sensor rfid.py-reads from the serial monitor and stores the data attendanceSystem-php files for the app